-The mission of the Latin American and Caribbean Studies Program is to advance knowledge about Latin America and the Caribbean and its peoples throughout the Americas.
-As such, LACS recognizes the crucial presence of Latin American and Caribbean cultures, peoples, and societies in shaping the world from as far back as pre-recorded history to present day political, social, cultural, and economic contexts.
-In the 21st century, the peoples of the Americas are joined in multiple ways including commerce, politics, popular culture, and the arts while the United States is made up of growing communities of people from every corner of Latin America and the Caribbean.
+The mission of the Latin American and Caribbean Studies program is to advance knowledge about Latin America and the Caribbean and its peoples throughout the Americas.
+As such, LACS recognizes the crucial presence of Latin American and Caribbean cultures, peoples and societies in shaping the world from as far back as pre-recorded history to present day political, social, cultural and economic contexts.
+In the twenty-first century, the peoples of the Americas are joined in multiple ways including commerce, politics, popular culture and the arts while the United States is made up of growing communities of people from every corner of Latin America and the Caribbean.

 Latin American and Caribbean Studies Program

 LACS at Union

 The Latin American and Caribbean Studies (LACS) program invites Union students to develop a broad and intimate understanding of the languages, cultures, history, politics, folklore and economics of Latin America.
 Through courses, frequent on-campus events and study abroad opportunities, the program exposes students to Caribbean, Latin American and Latino/Latina societies.
 LACS is multidisciplinary, allowing students to work closely with faculty from a range of departments—anthropology, history, political science, Spanish and Portuguese language and literature—where many courses count toward the LACS major.